Ayoubater23/taskmanager/README.md

 3. This will automatically create the PostgreSQL container with the credentials and DB name defined in docker-compose.yml.
 4. Ensure your backend application.properties matches these credentials.
 ## Features
--User authentication (login/register)
+- User authentication (login/register)
--Create, view, update, delete projects
+- Create, view, update, delete projects
--Project search/filter
+- Project search/filter
--Create, update, complete, delete tasks
+- Create, update, complete, delete tasks
--Progress tracking per project
+- Progress tracking per project
--Responsive UI with toast notifications
+- Responsive UI with toast notifications
+## Notes
+- The database is fully containerized using Docker Compose.
+- Data is persisted even after restarting containers.
+- Backend and frontend communicate via REST APIs.